 - Religion Grantee programs may not promote, discuss, or teach religion.
 Program activities and services are required to be accessible to any eligible participant, regardless of religious affiliation. - Federal Criminal Background Checks All grantees must conduct federal criminal background checks on all personnel who will have direct contact with youth served by the grant program(s).
 These background checks must take place prior to the provision of services by program personnel, and the grantee must maintain a copy of these records for CJCC's auditing purposes. - Internet Security Policy The CJCC requires all grantees to establish and enforce an Internet Security Policy when minor participants and/or staff have access (supervised or unsupervised) to the Internet.
-This includes any technology provided by CJCC's funding and technology utilized by participants during a CJCC funded program component. - Other Applicants must comply with all forms, assurances, and certifications attached to this RFP.
+This includes any technology provided by CJCC's funding and technology utilized by participants during a CJCC funded program component. - Youth Appropriate Relations Policy: All grantees and service providers must have in place a policy regarding appropriate adult/youth relationships. - Other Applicants must comply with all forms, assurances, and certifications attached to this RFP.

-High priority will be given to applications that specifically formulate strategies to reduce the applicant county's annual felony commitment rate to DJJ and reduce the applicant county's annual number of Short Term Program admissions.
+High priority will be given to applications that specifically formulate strategies to reduce the applicant county's annual felony commitment rate to DJJ and reduce the applicant county's annual number of Short-Term Program admissions.
 High priority will be given to the eighteen (18) counties who commit the highest numbers of juveniles to the DJJ.
 Grant Award Agreement